stacynguyen/lisp/README.md

 There is a more general purpose, and it it to build little models of what a public service of collecting official data and running simple calculations on them might look like.
-A sort of "data Wikippedia".
+A sort of "data Wikipedia".

 ## Use

 The ">" signals the interpreter is ready to eval a statement (BUG: 1st time it doesn't appear).
 Every statement is written in the notation `function(op1, op2...)`.
 For assignment the `=` or `setq` can be used.
-Examples can be found in the code comments.
+Examples can be found in the interpreter comments.

 There is no notion of type and there are only global variables, with the exception of local scopes used to define functions and loops.